-Over the past 4 years, we have hit with every drop 8 bat on the market and nearly each of these is included in an extensive review here on our site.
-From this experience, we share our thoughts on the best drop 8 bats in the game today.
+Over the past 4 years, we have hit with every drop 8 bat on the market.
+This includes both baseball and fastpitch.
+Each of those bats have been reviewed on our bat reviews pages.
+Additionally, we have a best big barrel bats and a best fastpitch bat section that you may also find helpful.
 Currently, our favorite drop 8 baseball bat readily available on the market is the 2016 DeMarini CF8 2 3/4.
 In fastpitch, the LXT XENO from Louisville Slugger is our favorite drop 8 bat.

 |1||2017 Slugger XENO Plus||Plus||$$$||10/10|

 |2||2017 Easton Beast XL Drop 8||Beast Mode||$$$$||9.5/10|

 Surprisingly, the best drop 8 bat in baseball is NOT a terribly difficult decision.
 The drop 8 2016 CF8 has proven its weight in gold on the field.
 The bat’s rising price will soon make it worth it’s weight in gold off the field, too.
 It’s a sweet-sized barrel that gives peak performance at all pitch speeds.

 Hitters looking for a little more juice than a more traditional drop 10, who aren’t quite able to reach peak swing speeds with the drop 5, will find the Drop 8 a great option.

 Players who prefer a one piece design or would rather swing a hot out of the wrapper aluminum bat should likely look elsewhere.
 As well, if you think a drop 5 is in your future, don’t hesitate to check the best drop 5 baseball bat page.